KaplanAlex/kivy-demo/README.md

 ## Widgets

-A single page application with many widgets
+A single page application with many widgets.

 ### Usage